bug400/pyilper/INSTALL.md

 runtime environment.
 Everything is installed as a local user and thus no administrator privileges are needed.

-Note: for the Anaconda/Miniconda platform pyILPER is only available for Python 3.7.
+Note: pyILPER is available for Python 3.7 and Python 3.8 at the moment for the Anaconda/Miniconda platform.
+Future versions of pyILPER will only support
+Python 3.8 if that version becomes default of the Anaconda/Miniconda installer.

 **Note for Windows users**: Due to recent changes in the Anaconda installation environment it is strongly encouraged to do a clean reinstall of the